bartificer/programming-by-stealth/docs/pbs17.md

 ## Plain Objects & JSON

 What makes an object plain is that it contains only data.
-Plain objects can be converted into JSON strings, and, JSON strings can be converted into JavaScript plain objects.
+Plain objects can be converted into JSON strings and JSON strings can be converted into JavaScript plain objects.

 JavaScript has built-in support for JSON – to go from a plain object to JSON use `JSON.stringify()`, and to go from a JSON string to a plain object use `JSON.parse()`.